New Hampshire Wildlife Control Operator Level

 (WCOs) in New Hampshire are required to complete a day-long workshop

 (the WCO Level II Class) prior to conducting business in the state.
 (Call

 603- 868-1095 for information.)
 In addition, a N.H.
 Fish and Game Trapper

 Trapper Education course listings, click here).

 Next WCO class: The WCO Level II Class is offered once each year in January.
 The class is free, but you must pre-register.
-The next class will be held on Thursday, January 31, 2013.
-Click here for a print-and-mail application.
+The date for the next class to be announced.

 For more information, or to be put on a mailing list for future WCO certification classes, contact 603-271-2461 or e-mail email@example.com.
 Be sure to include your name, address and telephone number.